 Introduction

 Enterprise data is exploding and is both a challenge and an opportunity.
 Companies are discovering ways to transform their data into services that help differentiate the business and create new lines of revenue.
-Unfortunately, managing and fully utilizing the information stored in data silos (e.g. cloud databases, Hadoop clusters, social media feeds) has become incredibly complex due to requirements for security, governance, and specialized training.
-SAP Data Hub provides a GUI-based business-wide view of a broad array of data systems, databases, and assets to enable your analytics and business intelligence teams to manage your entire data landscape through an intuitive “single pane of glass”.
-In what is likely to become a trend, SAP mandates that this application is deployed on a Kubernetes compatible container platform.
+Unfortunately, managing and fully utilizing the information stored in data silos (e.g., cloud databases, Hadoop clusters, social media feeds) has become incredibly complex due to requirements for security, governance, and specialized training.
+SAP Data Hub provides a GUI-based business-wide view of a broad array of data systems, databases, and assets to enable your analytics and business intelligence teams to manage your entire data landscape through an intuitive “single pane of glass.”

+In what is likely to become a trend, SAP uses open source to focus on their core competencies, making them leaders in mission-critical enterprise applications.
+This is the promise of the SAP Intelligent Enterprise.
+Supporting SAP with innovation, SUSE has been the market leader for SAP applications for over 20 years.
+SUSE is the trusted and preferred open source platform for SAP customers who want to unlock data intelligence, drive innovation, and run with the best.

+SAP Data Hub as an example of this open source mandate is deployed on a Kubernetes compatible container platform.
 SUSE CaaS Platform enables you to extend your SUSE Enterprise Linux for SAP environment to container-based application delivery.

 Target Audience

 This discussion will be of interest to professionals involved in both IT Operations and Analytics/Business Intelligence.
 The recommended framework supplies the requirements to implement SAP’s Data Hub that is certified on SUSE CaaS Platform.